nazunalika/linux-guide-and-hints/docs/el/freeipa.md

     * There have been reports in a github issue that states you can change the password in the system preferences but I've been unable to confirm this.

+!!! warning "/Library no longer accessible"
+    It is no longer possible to access /Library by normal means on macOS.
+    This unfortunately means you will need to do some steps, in particular the plist deployment steps, in a different way.
+You may need to do it manually in the directory utility after deploying everything else.

+!!! note "User from IPA is not the owner"
+    Users *not* created by the first user on macOS are not able to run software updates, in any capacity.
+This means your IPA user, as you login to your system, will *not* be able to run `softwareupdate` nor run updates normally from system settings.

+    To get around this, you will need to run:

+    `/usr/sbin/sysadminctl -secureTokenOn label - -adminUser nazu -adminPassword -`

 Below is a script that can be adapted for you.
 It has not been tested on Monterey and up.
 This assumes that you took one mac and set it up properly and you created a tarball with the proper configuration.
 You